CoderFoundry/FindMissingDigit/README.md

 [![Watch the video](https://img.youtube.com/vi/YOUR_VIDEO_ID/0.jpg)](https://www.youtube.com/your-video-link)

-Check out the full walkthrough on YouTube where I break down the challenge and show you how to write clean, effective code.
+Check out the full walkthrough on YouTube that breaks down the challenge and shows you how to solve it.

 ## About the Challenge